Alaska Do Not Resuscitate (DNR) Form

 Signing Requirements

-The form must be signed by a health care provider (physician, advance practice registered nurse, or physician assistant) after they have properly discussed the options with the patient or their representative.[1]
+The form must be signed by a health care provider (physician, APRN, or PA).[1]

-If the patient is unable to make their own decisions, an individual designated by an advance directive, medical power of attorney, or certification of surrogate would sign instead.
-The signature of the patient/representative is optional.
+The signature of the patient is optional.
+If the patient is unable to make their own decisions, an individual designated by an advance directive, medical power of attorney, or certification of surrogate can sign instead.

 Do Not Resuscitate (Preview)